 - Increasing amounts and/or frequency of drug and alcohol use

-How Quickly Can I Become Addicted to a Drug?
+How Quickly Can I Become Addicted to a Drugs or Alcohol?

 There is no definite answer to this question.
 This will depend on many factors, like your age, biology, environment, interaction, and more.
 While one person may use a drug one or many times and won’t feel any severe effects, another might experience an overdose with the first use or become addicted to it.

-What Is Withdrawal and How Long Does It Usually Last?
+What Is Withdrawal and How Long Does It Last?

 Withdrawal is described as the various symptoms that occur when one abruptly reduces or stops the long-term use of a drug.
 The length and symptoms of withdrawal will depend on the type of drug used.